ABSTRACT

 ORGANIZATIONAL SUPPORT AND STRUCTURE

-Remoting requires changes in personal work routines and company formats.
-People have to transform their ways by adapting to more diverse environments, but they often face difficulty managing their working time, levels of motivation, and work-life balance at work.
-An organization must change its business structure and create new requirements, technologies, and systems to allow remote workers to work.
-Employers have also implemented various measures to ensure that remote work arrangements are effective.
+Remote work requires changes in personal work routines and company formats.
+People have to transform their ways by adapting to more diverse environments, but they often face difficulty managing their working time, levels of motivation, and work-life balance.
+Organizations must change their business structures and create new requirements, technologies, and systems to allow remote workers to thrive.
+Some employers have already implemented various measures to ensure that remote work arrangements are effective.
 Providing necessary equipment, including computers and peripherals, has been essential.
 Secondly, communication allowances have facilitated the accommodation of increased costs.
-Companies offer their telecommuting employees various mental health services as a form of benefit to deal with loneliness and stress.
+Companies offer their remote work employees various mental health services to deal with loneliness and stress.

-“Staff were given equipment to perform their work functions from home, supported by an online IT service.”-P12
+“Staff were given equipment to perform their work functions from home, supported by an online IT service.” – Participant 12

 ORGANIZATIONAL CULTURE

 “… inclusivity in the organization.
-We are included in many conversations…”-P14
+We are included in many conversations …” – Participant 14

-“Our leaders have been great models of respecting each other's time off/leave.”-P10
+“Our leaders have been great models of respecting each other’s time off/leave.” – Participant 10

-“More than the support the organization can provide, we, as colleagues, have supported each other regarding work-life balance, focusing mainly on mental well-being and physical wellness.”-P10
+“More than the support the organization can provide, we, as colleagues, have supported each other regarding work-life balance, focusing mainly on mental wellbeing and physical wellness.” – Participant 10

-Organizational support encompasses more than the policies and the benefits.
-The commitment to developing employees, emphasis on work-life balance, and spiritual practices shared amongst employees in applicable cases are a basis for building employee connection and cohesion.
-Although these are not applied in every aspect, they could create a highly supportive and inspirational workplace culture of coworkers.
-These aspects are mingled together, leading to a perfect and enriching working environment through appreciation, honorable respect, and the empowerment of staff to achieve peak performance.
+Organizational support encompasses more than policies and benefits.
+The commitment to developing employees, an emphasis on work-life balance, and spiritual practices shared by employees can be bases for building employee connection and cohesion.
+Although these are not always relevant, they could create a highly supportive and inspirational workplace culture.
+These aspects mingle together, leading to an enriching work environment through appreciation, respect, and the empowerment of staff to achieve peak performance.
+Some quotes:

-“Our weekly prayers and devotions together have also helped us to hear from each other's experiences and pray for one another.”-P10
+“Our weekly prayers and devotions together have also helped us to hear from each other’s experiences and pray for one another.” – Participant 10

 COLLABORATION AND COMMUNICATION

-Though there are benefits, flexibility, and much greater reach, remote work has discouraged other, more conventional, preferred ways of collaboration and communication.
-The absence of corporeal proximity prevents them from engaging in natural idea-sharing and problem-solving skills, leading to extended decision-making periods.
+Though there are benefits, remote work has discouraged other, more conventional, ways to collaborate and communicate.
+The absence of physical proximity prevents workers from engaging in natural idea-sharing and problem-solving, sometimes leading to extended decision-making periods.
 An individual cannot build interpersonal relationships and consequently create trust and a spirit of teamwork with others because they rely on virtual communication.
-Many organizations have approached these issues.
-Virtual meetings and instant messaging for maintaining contact and coordinating work are done using technology; however, this must be combined with meaningful activities that can birth relations.
-Hence, online team building, social events, and open communication create a community and sense of belonging in the geographically dispersed workforce.
+Many organizations have tried to manage these issues.
+Virtual meetings and instant messaging for maintaining contact and coordinating work are done using technology; however, this must be combined with meaningful activities that can foster better relations.
+Online team building, social events, and open communication create a community and sense of belonging in the geographically dispersed workforce.
+Some quotes:

-“...and the delays in getting responses from colleagues, as compared to being able to work physically in an office.”-P3
+“...and the delays in getting responses from colleagues, as compared to being able to work physically in an office.” – Participant 3

-“However, the connection with colleagues can be much less, which is quite vital for mental well-being and building relationships.”-P10
+“However, the connection with colleagues can be much less, which is quite vital for mental wellbeing and building relationships.” – Participant 10

-Effective communication is key to fostering collaboration to win.
-The expectations must be clear, and there must be open communication and active listening to avoid all mess and help all achieve the project's goals.
+Effective communication is key to fostering collaborations.
+The expectations must be clear, and there must be open communication and active listening to avoid mess and help workers achieve project goals.
 Even though technology makes communication much easier, finding an equilibrium between digital and in-person interactions remains important.
-Creating trust and rapport within the team would demand a devoted effort to provide a positive and affirmative work environment.
-Acquiring strong interpersonal and communication skills on the workers' part is also a prerequisite for the success of remote work.
-Adaptability, flexibility, and self-discipline are necessary to manage remote working issues successfully.
-Businesses must allocate resources to employee training and development programs to obtain the essential skills for effective collaboration within a digital environment.
+Creating trust and rapport within teams demands effort to provide a positive and affirmative work environment.
+Workers must acquire strong interpersonal and communication skills for remote work to succeed.
+Adaptability, flexibility, and self-discipline are necessary to manage remote work issues successfully.
+Businesses must allocate resources to employee training and development programs, to obtain the essential skills for effective collaboration within a digital environment.

-“...there were efforts to maintain frequent and consistent communication among teams…”-P2
+“... there were efforts to maintain frequent and consistent communication among teams …” – Participant 2

 CHALLENGES AND OPPORTUNITIES